 I tried it for a while with Squidoo and Blogger but something was still missing.
 I was doing it but I was probably targeting broader keywords even though Travis taught to look for low-hanging fruit.
 I wasn’t getting traffic or sales but I pushed forward and Travis had a way of connecting with you that I got excited every time I got an email.

 I trusted his recommendation and signed up for Wealthy Affiliate on 12th January 2007, which I think was a Friday.
 Inside I saw that Travis was a well respected member and also connected with the two owners Kyle and Carson and other people who Wealthy Affiliate was also working for.

-8 years later and I’m still a member of Wealthy Affiliate, and also still a subscriber to Travis’ list.
+11 years later and I’m still a member of Wealthy Affiliate.
 A lot of the money that allowed me to quit my job was made using the Bum Marketing Method from articles I wrote for Squidoo and Hubpages so I’m grateful that I came across Travis’ site on Traffic Swarm (which I abandoned almost immediately after finding The Bum Marketing Method).

 6/7.
 Kyle & Carson

 The majority of the credit for my success goes to Kyle and Carson – the humble owners of the Wealthy Affiliate educational platform.
 Because of Wealthy Affiliate, I found that one missing thing that held me back while trying to do the Google Cash method, or SEO and even Bum Marketing.